 How Often Should I Update SEO Content?

-Update your content:
+Update SEO content:

 1. Once a year

 Your highest-performing pages are worth reviewing at least once a year.
-This ensures that you stay on top of trends and get ahead of any potential issues like sparse content, broken links, or outdated information.
-If the content is subject to change on a more regular basis, consider reviewing it every six months instead.
+This ensures you stay on top of trends and get ahead of any potential issues like sparse content, broken links, or outdated information.

 Annual SEO content reviews will require time and effort, but they’re one of the best ways to make sure that you don’t see a dip in performance.